 - What would I not compromise on, or if I did I would feel extremely uncomfortable?

-If you now look back at your thoughts around why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
+If you now look back at your thoughts on why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
 You can’t truly live your why without living (in alignment with) your values.

 As mentioned earlier, while a great start, often it’s not (just) a cluttered home that distracts from living our values.
-Using the wheel of life, work your way through each of the aspects in your life you are unsatisfied with – step by step – and think about the following:
+Using the wheel of life, work your way through each of the aspects of your life you are unsatisfied with – step by step – and think about the following:

 - What values you are compromising on and why?

 - What distracts you from living your values?

 - Family and friends: Does spending time with certain people in your life energize or drain you?
 Do they distract you from people or activities that are far more important to you?
 As hard as it may seem, you may want to cut ties with people who just take and never give (or at least reduce the space they occupy in your life).

 - Finances: Do you spend your money on what is truly important to you?
 You may want to ask yourself before you acquire something new, whether you really need it.
 If you’re not sure, you may want to sleep over it, park it for a few days and/or discuss it with a close friend (especially if it’s something that may impact your life for years to come).

 It’s astonishing how advertising and societal norms push us to buy or do stuff we don’t actually need or want.
 By asking yourself whether something moves you closer or further away from what’s truly important to you, you can break that cycle.

 Checking in holistically across all aspects of your life, uncovering your why, articulating your values and applying your values (especially to those areas that cause you most dissatisfaction) is not a quick exercise.
 It takes time…